brettChapman/paf2pav/README.md

-# paf2pav
+# paf2pav - linearising a pangenome graph

-This repository contains instructions for converting a PAF file to a PAV binary matrix for use with [Panache](https://github.com/SouthGreenPlatform/panache)
+This repository contains instructions for linearising a pangenome graph by generating a PAF file and converting it to a PAV binary matrix for use with [Panache](https://github.com/SouthGreenPlatform/panache)

 ## Generating the PAF file: